'Unbelievable' wild weather - more homes evacuated overnight

 "Several fronts are still affecting us today, there'll be quite a bit of rain in western and central parts of the country."

-In Northland, State Highway 1 is also closed through the Mangamuka Gorge and State Highway 10 has been closed due to flooding in Kaeo.
+In Northland, SH1 is also closed through the Mangamuka Gorge and SH10 has been closed due to flooding in Kaeo.

 Residents brace for atmospheric river's new wave